StuffMaster78/Acad-system-debug/discounts/Readme.md

 ## Support

-For issues, open a GitHub issue or contact the maintainers.
+For issues, open a GitHub issue or contact the maintainers